quay/enhancements/enhancements/trigger-notification-on-image-expiry.md

 | tag_id | integer | FK, not null | Tag.id |
 | method_id | inter | FK, not null | RepositoryNotification.method |

+* When a notification or tag is deleted, the corresponding row in this table needs to be deleted.
+* When a tag expires(either manually or by the auto-prune worker) or when the expiry of the tag is updated, the corresponding rows in this table need to be deleted.
+This allows for new notifications to be sent for the tag with the updated expiry.

 **RepositoryNotification**

 Add a new column - `last_ran_ms` to the `RepositoryNotification` table to track when a notification was last processed by the `NotificationWorker`.